HMS Illustrious (87): Post-war career

 On 31 July Captain W. D. Stephens relieved Lambe.
 The end of the war several weeks later meant that there was no longer any urgency in refitting the Illustrious in time to participate in the invasion of the Japanese Home Islands and the Admiralty decided that she would become the Home Fleet training and trials carrier.
 Her catapult was upgraded to handle heavier aircraft, her flight deck was further improved, and her radar suite was modernized.
-She began her postrefit trials on 24 June 1946 and flying trials the following month.
+She began her post-refit trials on 24 June 1946 and flying trials the following month.
 She relieved Triumph as the trials carrier in August and conducted trials on Firefly FR.4s, Firebrand TF.4s, de Havilland Sea Mosquitoes and de Havilland Sea Vampires over the next several months.
 Captain Ralph Edwards relieved Stephens on 7 January 1947.

 On 1 February, she joined the other ships of the Home Fleet as they rendezvoused with the battleship Vanguard, which was serving as the royal yacht to escort King George VI as he set out for the first royal tour of South Africa.
 Over the next several months she conducted deck-landing practice for Avenger and Seafire pilots before starting a short refit on 2 April.
 After the tour's conclusion on 12 May, she sailed for Scottish waters for more deck-landing practice with the destroyer Rocket as her planeguard.
 On 18 July she rendezvoused with the Home Fleet to participate in manoeuvres before George VI reviewed the fleet on 22–23 July.
 The King and Queen inspected Illustrious and her crew, as did Prime Minister Clement Attlee and his wife.
 Afterwards, she was opened for visits by the public before returning to Portsmouth.
 En route she served as the centrepiece of a convoy-defence exercise as the RAF successfully "attacked" the convoy.
 After summer leave for her crew, she resumed deck-landing trials in September and October, including the initial trials of the prototype Supermarine Attacker jet-powered fighter in the latter month.
 In November the government accelerated the demobilisation of some National Servicemen and almost 2,000 men serving in the Mediterranean became eligible for release.
 They had to be replaced by men from the UK so Illustrious ferried the replacements to Malta, sailing on 21 November and returning on 11 December to Portsmouth.